Cumberland County Extension Association By-laws

 Election of Directors

-A majority vote of directors present at the Annual Meeting shall be necessary to elect a director.
+Nominees for new directors can be brought to the full board at any time.
+A majority vote of directors present at any regular meeting where new nominees are proposed shall be necessary to elect a director.

 Directors will be reappointed to each (3) 2-year term by a majority vote of directors present at the Annual Meeting.